Capital punishment in Iowa

 However, subsequent to the abolition there was an increasing incidence of lynching, which was widely blamed on the abolition, and led to its reinstatement in 1878.
 Iowa was the first ever state to reinstate the death penalty having previously abolished it.

 The last execution to take place in Iowa was on March 15, 1963, at Iowa State Penitentiary, when Victor Harry Feguer was hanged for murder and kidnapping; however, Feguer's execution was under federal law; Feguer's execution was the last federal execution until Timothy McVeigh's in 2001.
 The last person to be executed in Iowa under Iowa state law was Charles Kelley on September 6, 1962.

 Iowa abolished the death penalty for a second time in 1965, with a bill signed by Governor Harold Hughes.
 Since then, there have been repeated attempts to reinstate the death penalty, but none have managed to pass both houses of the Iowa State Legislature.

 Then-Governor Terry Branstad made reinstatement of the death penalty a central focus of his 1994 re-election campaign; however, despite successfully being re-elected, he was unable to implement this policy due to opposition from Democrats in the Iowa State Senate.

 In 2006, a Des Moines Register poll found 66% of Iowa adults favored reinstating the death penalty, while 29% opposed it.

 While the death penalty is abolished at a state level in Iowa, the death penalty applies throughout the United States, including Iowa, under federal law.
 In 2005, a federal court in Sioux City handed down the first death sentence in Iowa since the 1960s, to Dustin Honken and Angela Johnson.
 Johnson's death sentence was overturned on appeal in 2012, and she was re-sentenced to life in prison without the possibility of parole.
 Honken was executed on July 17, 2020, at United States Penitentiary, Terre Haute, becoming the third death row inmate to be executed since the Trump administration's resumption of federal executions.

+In 2024 and 2025, a bill was proposed by Republican lawmakers to reinstate the death penalty exclusively for offences of first-degree murder committed against peace officers.